xelemental/xelemental.github.io/_posts/2024-01-16-Golang-based-credential-stealer-targets-Indian-Airforce-Officials.md

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/3882f216-3399-4c8f-bca5-8e1c02f51ecf)

-As, this binary is using Slack as its command and control(C2) , upon the very look into the tweet, I encountered a fellow researcher known as [ddash](https://twitter.com/ddash_ct) tweeted about the authetication token `xoxb-6379011443682-6391721548145-3wbY7GyxHj9Ksw29pvLmqpuP` along with channel ID `C06B22AUJF7`, which even I discovered upon little debugging.
+As, this binary uses Slack as its command and control(C2), upon the very look into the tweet, I encountered a fellow researcher known as [ddash](https://twitter.com/ddash_ct) tweeted about the authentication token `xoxb-6379011443682-6391721548145-3wbY7GyxHj9Ksw29pvLmqpuP` along with channel ID `C06B22AUJF7`, which even I discovered upon little debugging.
 Therefore, we will be using a tool known as [SlackPirate](https://github.com/emtunc/SlackPirate) to enumerate information about the channel.

-Before jumping to the phase of analysis, it is always better to know that there are four type of tokens in the Slack API.
+Before jumping to the phase of analysis, it is always better to know that there are four types of tokens in the Slack API.

 - `xoxp-<token_here>` : User Tokens
 - `xoxb-<token_here>` : Bot Tokens
 - `xapp-<token_here>` : App-level Tokens
 - Configuration Tokens.

-Now, we will install SlackPirate from Github, and after installation, we will pass the bot token to the python script.
+Now, we will install SlackPirate from Github, and after installation, we will pass the bot token to the Python script.

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/cfa943bb-489a-4216-8a42-7ba2a0bfdf59)

-Well, the tool did break down due to some issues, but thanks to it, we could manage to get the slack group's URL & the name of the bot or the user.
+Well, the tool did break down due to some issues, but thanks to it, we managed to get the slack group's URL & the name of the bot or the user.

 ### Overview

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/0497f57e-edbd-4344-bc69-6cd37847fec3)

-Thanks to SlackPirate, we could get little info about the slack group, and upon browsing the link, we can see that this group is a valid one.
+Thanks to SlackPirate, we could get little info about the Slack group, and upon browsing the link, we can see that this group is a valid one.

 ## MITRE ATT&CK.

-T1204.002 : User-Execution - Malicious File.
+- T1204.002: User-Execution - Malicious File.

-T1562.001 : Defense Evasion - Disable or Modify Tools
+- T1562.001: Defense Evasion - Disable or Modify Tools

-T1555.003 : Credential Access - Credentials from Web Browser
+- T1555.003: Credential Access - Credentials from Web Browser

-T1489 : Service Stop
+- T1489: Service Stop

-T1573.001 : Command and Control - Encrypted channel
+- T1573.001: Command and Control - Encrypted channel

-T1083 : File and Directory Discovery
+- T1083: File and Directory Discovery

-T1102: Command and Control - Web Service
+- T1102: Command and Control - Web Service

 ## Summary

-Upon doing initial triage of the binary and technical analysis along with looking for the slack c2, we can comprehend that the campaign started during the times of announcement of the Sukhoi Deal around November-December, and the unknown threat actor uses an open source stealer known as Go-Stealer with TimWhite's POC of DLL Unhooking to avoid detection and then stealing chrome and firefox credentials and exfiltrate the data to a slack group known as `tucker-group` with the username of the bot being `super-service` as per the tool SlackPirate.
+Upon doing initial triage of the binary and technical analysis along with looking for the slack c2, we can comprehend that the campaign started during the times of announcement of the Sukhoi Deal around November-December.
+The unknown threat actor uses an open source stealer known as Go-Stealer with TimWhite's POC of DLL Unhooking to avoid detection and then steals Chrome and Firefox credentials and exfiltrates the data to a slack group known as `tucker-group` with the username of the bot being `super-service` as per the tool SlackPirate.

 ## Resources